-Figure 13.1.3: Adding schema to Schema Repository
+Figure 13.1.4: Adding schema to Schema Repository

-- 6. Make sure all the entries are added without any errors and click Add to Catalog button to add the schemas to Schema Repository.
-The schema files for which the user chooses the Save to Catalog Folder option will be added to <FIORANO_HOME>/xml-catalog/user directory and directories added will be copied along with all the sub-folders and files. - 7.
-If the Save to Catalog Folder option is not chosen, the files will be referred from their original locations. - 8.
-Click Show Catalog button to view the schema files added to the catalog. - 9.
+- 7. Make sure all the entries are added without any errors and click ok button to add the schemas to Schema Repository.
+The schema files for which the user chooses the Save to Catalog Folder option will be added to <FIORANO_HOME>/xml-catalog/user directory and directories added will be copied along with all the sub-folders and files. - 8.
+If the Save to Catalog Folder option is not chosen, the files will be referred from their original locations. - 9.
 A new row specifying the URI and Location of each XSD will be added to the table displayed at the bottom of the dialog as shown in the figure below.

-Note: 1.
-Schema files which are not saved in the catalog folder will be referred by their absolute paths.
-Refer Entry 3 in the figure below.

-2. If a folder is added, relative paths will be used to refer them in the catalog.
-Refer Entries 4 and 5
+- Schema files which are not saved in the catalog folder will be referred by their absolute paths.
+Refer Entry 3 in the figure below. - If a folder is added, relative paths will be used to refer them in the catalog.
+Refer entry 4 and 5.

-Figure 13.1.4: Table displaying the schema files added to catalog.
+Figure 13.1.4: Table displaying the schema files added to catalog